Changissnz/selfinterest/README.md

 those that may rely on the causes from their reasoning for why their desired effects of destroying the norm is justified.
-In this way, human reasoning for preferred ends makes all reasons questionable, which then explains why all relevant democratic nations, since time immemorial, depend on institutions to thrive in the co-existence of the subjective interpretation of democracy in partial practice, and ironically, why institutions of any nation, democratic or not, cannot blindly guarantee liberation.
+In this way, human reasoning for preferred ends makes all reasons questionable, which then explains why all relevant democratic nations, since time immemorial, depend on institutions to thrive in the co-existences of subjective interpretation of democracy in partial practice, and ironically, why institutions of any nation, democratic or not, cannot blindly guarantee liberation.
 There are fixtures and norms, and human activity cannot be "business as usual" when liberation leaves behind it